cneud/hip21_ocrevaluation/README.md

 ## Data

-The `data` directory contains all Ground Truth, OCR and evaluation results.
+The `data` directory contains the Ground Truth, OCR and evaluation results.

 All files are named by their unique 8-digit [PRImA-ID](https://www.primaresearch.org/datasets) followed by one or a combination of the following extensions:
 * `gt` for Ground Truth (PAGE-XML)